wihl/Timberwolf/README.txt

 The Timberwolf code works off of the java sun coding conventions with a few minor exceptions.
 Curly braces should always be on their own line and imports should be ordered alphabetically and broken up by groups.

+You can run "mvn checkstyle:checkstyle" in order to confirm whether your additions conform to the coding convention.